65 Gliders & Sailplanes

 Glide Ratio

-Consider first a sailplane in steady, unaccelerated, gliding flight in still air, as shown in the figure below.
-The glide angle is denoted by \gamma, which equals the pitch angle minus the angle of attack.
+Consider first a sailplane in steady, unaccelerated, gliding flight in still air, as shown in Figure 12.
+The glide angle is denoted by {\gamma} and is taken here as a positive descent angle.
+With the usual pitch angle {\theta} and angle of attack {\alpha}, this convention gives {\gamma = \alpha - \theta}.
 The glide ratio measures how far a sailplane can travel horizontally compared to the vertical distance it descends.
 A high glide ratio means the glider can cover a longer distance for a given altitude loss.
-Sailplanes are designed to have high glide ratios, often ranging from 30:1 to 50:1 or even higher.
+Sailplanes are designed to have high glide ratios, typically 30:1 to 50:1 or higher.
 This means the sailplane can travel 30 to 50 units horizontally for every unit of altitude lost.

 The balance of forces on a sailplane shows that the higher the lift-to-drag ratio of the aircraft, the shallower the glide angle.

-(1) \begin{equation*} D = W \sin \gamma \end{equation*}
+(1) \begin{equation*} D = W \sin \gamma \quad \text{and} \quad L = W \cos \gamma \end{equation*}

 which shows that the weight component, i.e., the effects of gravity, balances the drag.
+Therefore,

-(3) \begin{equation*} \frac{W \sin \gamma}{W \cos \gamma} = \tan \gamma = \frac{D}{L} = \frac{1}{L/D} \end{equation*}
+(2) \begin{equation*} \frac{W \sin \gamma}{W \cos \gamma} = \tan \gamma = \frac{D}{L} = \frac{1}{L/D} \end{equation*}

-(4) \begin{equation*} \gamma_{\rm min} = \tan^{-1} \left( \frac{1}{L/D_{\rm max}} \right) \end{equation*}
+(3) \begin{equation*} \gamma_{\rm min} = \tan^{-1} \left( \frac{1}{(L/D)_{\rm max}} \right) \end{equation*}

-(5) \begin{equation*} \mbox{Distance traveled} = V_H \, t = \left( V_{\infty} \cos \gamma \right) t \end{equation*}
+(4) \begin{equation*} \mbox{Distance traveled} = V_H \, t = \left( V_{\infty} \cos \gamma \right) t \end{equation*}

 and the lost altitude is

-(6) \begin{equation*} \mbox{Lost altitude} =V_d \, t = \left( V_{\infty} \sin\gamma \right) t \end{equation*}
+(5) \begin{equation*} \mbox{Lost altitude} = V_d \, t = \left( V_{\infty} \sin\gamma \right) t \end{equation*}

-The steady gliding range, R, from a given initial altitude, h, is easily calculated because
+The steady gliding range, R, from a given initial altitude, {h}, is easily calculated because

-(7) \begin{equation*} R = \frac{h}{\tan \gamma} = h \left( \frac{L}{D} \right) \end{equation*}
+(6) \begin{equation*} R = \frac{h}{\tan \gamma} = h \left( \frac{L}{D} \right) \end{equation*}

 Gliding Speed

-(8) \begin{equation*} L = W \cos \gamma = \frac{1}{2} \varrho_{\infty} \, V_{\infty}^2 \, S \, C_L \end{equation*}
+(7) \begin{equation*} L = W \cos \gamma = \frac{1}{2} \varrho_{\infty} \, V_{\infty}^2 \, S \, C_L \end{equation*}

-A legitimate assumption, which also makes the mathematics easier, is that \gamma is small so that \cos \gamma \approx 1.
+A legitimate assumption, which also makes the mathematics easier, is that {\gamma} is small so that \cos \gamma \approx 1.
 Therefore, solving for the airspeed gives

-(9) \begin{equation*} V_{\infty} = \sqrt{ \frac{2}{\varrho_{\infty} C_L} \left( \frac{W}{S} \right) } \end{equation*}
+(8) \begin{equation*} V_{\infty} = \sqrt{ \frac{2}{\varrho_{\infty} C_L} \left( \frac{W}{S} \right) } \end{equation*}

-Worked Example #1 – Gliding range
+Check Your Understanding #1 – Gliding range

-The steady gliding range, R, from a given initial altitude, h, can be calculated using
+The steady gliding range, R, from a given initial altitude, {h}, can be calculated using

 \[ R = h \left( \frac{L}{D} \right) \]

-So from 5,500 ft, the gliding distance will be
+So, from 5,500 ft, the gliding distance will be

 \[ R = \left( 5,500 - 500 \right) \times 40.0 = 200,000~\mbox{ft} \approx 61~\mbox{km} \]